hypothermic/TekkitReference/README.md

 5. Reload/restart your server.
 Check your console if the SQL connection succeeded.

 ## Changelog
+**v1.3.0**
+- All EE items have been added to the database.
+- Added parser for EE items.

 **v1.2.1**
 - Blacklisted items which Bukkit can't retrieve the item id from.